Published: 2021-01-19 at block 666,827

 So far, we've covered private keys and seed phrases.

-A private key allows you to spend your bitcoin, and a seed phrase is a way to derive your private key.
+A private key allows you to spend bitcoin.
+A seed phrase is a human-readable representation of a private key.
 Your wallet derives your private key from your seed phrase.

 Now how do these relate to public keys and addresses?

 Well, how does our wallet know which addresses belong to us?
 How can our wallet spend the bitcoin received by those addresses?